 G: Okay, how do you know this?

 C: I actually did a study with the University of Portsmouth that highlighted through a small empirical data set.
-You could say also comparing that against data by the mobile ecosystem forum, which is also suggested that it’s a growing market of people that would buy services that protect their data.
+You could also compare that against data from the mobile ecosystem forum, which also suggested that it’s a growing market of people who would buy services that protect their data.